 Then, using a thin felt-tip pen, divide the surface of the mycelium-based composite sample into four quadrants [1].

-Talent drawing or taping quadrant lines on the sample surface as shown in the reference figure.
+Talent drawing with felt pen quadrant lines on the sample surface as shown in the reference figure.

 Using a micropipette, measure 100 microliters of the dyed water [1].
 Place one droplet on a flat surface in each of the four quadrants [2].
 Using a tripod-held camera aligned at eye level with the top surface of the sample, take a photograph of each droplet [1].

 Talent measuring out 100 microliters of blue-dyed water with a micropipette.
+Close-up of 100 ml on micropipette.

 Talent placing one droplet in each of the four quadrants on the sample surface.
+And: close-up

 Talent positioning a camera on a tripod at eye level and capturing close-up images of the four droplets.
+Add: camera to eye level to the droplet.
+Still needed in the shot while editing: a schematic drawing of droplet on surface with angle lines

 Results